Dr. SudheerNeurologist

 • Seizure with injury, breathing difficulty or pregnancy

-Around 70% of patients become completely seizure-free with the right medication.
-In selected drug-resistant cases, surgery offers a curative option.
+Around 70% of patients become completely seizure-free with the right anti-epileptic medication.
+In carefully selected drug-resistant cases, epilepsy surgery can offer a lasting curative option after detailed EEG and MRI evaluation.

 Not necessarily.
-After 2–3 years seizure-free with a normal EEG, your neurologist may consider gradually tapering medication.
+After two to three years seizure-free with a reassuring EEG, your neurologist may consider gradually tapering medication under close supervision rather than stopping suddenly at home.

 Call Now WhatsApp